by Stacy Dunn

-The Atlantic Student Development Alliance (ASDA) is tackling these issues by providing international undergraduate students and graduates with soft skills and industry-based training, resources, and networks to help them transition into, and become active participants in the labour market.
+He founded, and is now the Executive Director of, the not-for-profit Atlantic Student Development Alliance (ASDA).
+It provides international students and graduates with soft skills and industry-based training, resources, and networks to help them transition into, and become active participants in the labour market.

 Three pillars of support

 ASDA offers resources and information through virtual networking events, coaching, workshops, training, and needs assessments.